The best sights & historical spots in Wharton!

-WHARTON, TX (KTRK) -- ABC13Plus is proud to showcase Wharton as part of our initiative to cover unique and diverse people and places in our area.
+WHARTON, Texas (KTRK) -- ABC13Plus is proud to showcase Wharton as part of our initiative to cover unique and diverse people and places in our area.

 "We are still the same laid back, country ranch people," explained City Historian Merle Hudgins.
 "I came to Wharton in 1946.
 The main crops were cotton and sugarcane."